 Global Health Experience at Vanderbilt

 Our goal is to provide our residents with the best possible exposure to global health and tropical medicine as they relate to emergency medicine.
 Our Global Health Scholar program allows our residents to teach and provide clinical care in Guyana and covers transportation and living expenses.
 We also work with residents to arrange other international rotations to meet their individual needs.
 Residents have done rotations in Peru, Bolivia, Guyana, Haiti, Costa Rica, Guatemala, Honduras, St. Vincent, Vietnam, India, Nepal, New Zealand, Romania, Liberia, Zambia and Ghana among other places.

-The Division of International Health, with support from Hope Through Healing Hands, is proud to sponsor the Emergency Medicine Global Health Scholar Program.
+The Division of International Health is proud to sponsor the Emergency Medicine Global Health Scholar Program.
 This program is available for our residents and fellows and provides funding for clinical rotations at Georgetown Public Hospital Corporation in Guyana.
 Residents and fellows chosen for the program have the opportunity to help with the local emergency medicine residency training program and are able to provide direct clinical care in this exciting and unique emergency department.
 Scholars are supervised by onsite Vanderbilt faculty members

 We offer a two year fellowship in Global Emergency Medicine that is individually designed based upon the interests and career goals of each fellow.
 Fellows spend between three to five months abroad each year working on a variety of projects.